nightscout/trio-docs/docs/EN/operate/interface.md

 ### How to use the new Bolus Calculator

 Start by tapping the fork and knife icon.
 Select a preset meal or enter carbs (and fat and protein if you want).
-Tap Continue and the new bolus calculator will open.
+Tap Continue, and the new bolus calculator will open.

 ```{image} ../resources/img/Calculator_1_Add_Carbs.png
 :alt: Add Carbs